jsr-io/jsr/frontend/docs/troubleshooting.md

 You can fix this error by removing the triple slash directive from your source.

+### `bannedImportAssertion`

+The package being published contains the legacy "import assertions" syntax, which is not allowed by JSR.
+JSR only allows the new "import attributes" syntax.

+`import "./data.json" assert { type: "json" };` is not allowed.
+`import "./data.json" with { type: "json" };` is allowed.

+You can fix this error by updating the import assertion to an import attribute, by replacing `assert` with `with`.

 ### `fileTooLarge`

 The package being published contains a file that is too large.
 JSR only allows